juhapark21/StardewValleyMods/[CP] GiftTastesMakeSense/README.md

    Shane starts cutting down on alcohol after his 6-heart event, and he has been seen drinking Joja Cola instead (14-heart event).
 He also loves Joja Cola as a snack in the Movie Theater.
 </details>
 <details>
-  <summary> Shane hates Beer after his 6-heart event </summary>
+  <summary> Shane hates beer after his 6-heart event </summary>
    Shane starts cutting down on alcohol after his 6-heart event, and he has been seen actively trying to avoid alcohol.
-The farmer helped Shane get help for his alcoholism as well.
+The farmer helps Shane get help for his alcoholism as well.
 </details>
 <details>
   <summary> Willy likes crabs </summary>
    Willy calls the player a "fellow crab enthusiast" and gives a gift if the player has filled a fish pond with 10 crabs.
+Willy also loves "The Art O' Crabbing" as a gift.
 </details>

 ### Why I made this project